Sureuba/SENG-438-The-Amazing-Group-4/A3/seng438-a3-team4.md

 Advantage: Coverage-based test generation can ensure that test cases cover all execution paths of the code, help evaluate the comprehensiveness of the test, and discover potential code defects.
 Disadvantage: Coverage-based test generation may ignore some important functional requirements, resulting in the inability to fully test the functionality of the system.
 Sometimes in order to achieve high coverage, substantial test cases may be generated which increases the cost and complexity of testing.

-# 8 A discussion on how the team work/effort was divided and managed (Naina and Uruba)
+# 8 A discussion on how the team work/effort was divided and managed

-Text…
+Uruba and Naina worked on the coverage tests, the data flow graph, the def-use sets per statement, DU-pairs per variable, and calculate the DU-Pair coverage for Range Tests.
+Chuhang and Bill worked on on the coverage tests, the data flow graph, the def-use sets per statement, DU-pairs per variable, and calculate the DU-Pair coverage for Data Utilities.
+This way two pairs were able to focus on exploring one class thoroughly.
+We communicated clearly and looked over one another's code to catch each other's mistakes and divided all work evenly.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab